 - other family members, or members of your household need help with, because of the extra demands that your injury has placed on them.

-- Talk to ACC about what kind of help you need that we may be able to provide.
-See Contact us for contact information.
+- Talk to ACC about the kind of help we may be able to provide.
+Contact us for more information

 - Attach any medical certificates, accounts, receipts or other proof you have to support your claim.

 - You can also make a verbal application for specific assistance